cstuncsik/phaser-es6-demo/readme.md

 Source files are in **client** folder (personally I don't like **src**, in my projects usually there is a **server** folder for node server codes that's why I prefer client)

-Gulp task are in **tasks** folder splitted to separate files in **dev** and **prod** folders.
+Gulp task are in **tasks** folder as separate files in **dev** and **prod** folders.
 There are some redundancy but in this way it is very easy to maintain, scale and copy tasks from one project to another.

-Development an production builds are going to **builds** folder.
+Development and production builds are going to **builds** folder.

 ## Assets